rust-lang/rfcs/text/0000-explicit-tail-calls.md

 which can overflow the stack if the stack frame is not reused; and those that want to create highly optimized code as creating new stack frames can be expensive.

-To request TCE the `become` keyword can be used instead of `return` and only there.
+To request TCE the `become` keyword can be used instead of `return`.
+Note that, as both keywords act the same in terms of *control flow*, `become` can be used everywhere that `return` is used.
-However, several requirements need to be fulfilled for TCE (and TCO) to work.
+However, there are several requirements on the called function which need to be fulfilled for TCE (and TCO) to work.

 The main restriction is that the argument to `become` is a tail call, a call that is the last action performed in the function.